-Avoid Supplemental Overload (Take ONLY What You Need)
+Avoid Supplemental Overload 6 Weeks Out (Take ONLY What You Need)

 A lot of competitors love their supplements, and for great reasons.
 Certain supplements help with muscle building; others help with preventing muscle wastage, and some supplements amp-up the metabolism to burn fat faster, some suppresses your appetite, the list goes on and on.

 However, some of the supplements you take at the start of your prep, you may not be need at 6 weeks out.
 Do any of your supplements cause unnecessary water retention?
 Are you taking a multitude of sports nutrition products, all containing creatine, going over your basic creatine needs?